Climbing@alanarnette.com

 Site Update Notifications and Expedition Dispatches

-The Fund is supported by grants from three families that covers all of their overhead.
-This means 100% of your donations go directly to Alzheimer's research!
+100% of your donations go directly to Alzheimer's issues.
 None go to Alan's climbing expenses.
-I encourage you to read more about the Cure Alzheimer's Fund at their website and to make your tax deductible donation today to Memories are Everything through the Cure Alzheimer's Fund.
-You can still make a contribution.
+I encourage you to read more about this excellent organization and make your tax deductible donation today.

 « Shisha Pangma 2007 Recap Plus a New Climb! | Main | Everest for KiDs »